simolima/My_recommendations/README.md

 The advantage is that in this way you can have a really personalized suggestions.

 ## Conclusion
-I think that in my situation the only way to deploy a product was using the item-item method and i think that it has a large number of advantages if compared with user-user similarity.On the other hand i understand that in situations in which an user search highly specific recommendations the user-user method can be the better one.
+I think that in my situation the only way to deploy a product was using the item-item method and i think that it has a large number of advantages if compared with user-user similarity.On the other hand i understand that in situations in which an user looks for highly specific recommendations the user-user method can be the better one.